Duplex Drive Shermans

 the conversions in the US.
 The right side photo shows a Duplex Drive with the

-in January, Major William Duncan of the 743rd, and most members of
+boxes.
+Also starting in January, Major William Duncan of the 743rd, and most

-several of the highly classified units at the DD School, "hiding" in
+April.
+The above shows several of the highly classified units at the DD School,

 The US Army had determined that two